Ergonomics! Fun word, un-fun subject.

 As well as having clear positive physical impacts, providing good ergonomic solutions is also good for team morale and business reputation.
 Creating this culture of workplace health and safety reflects well on your company and sends a clear message to your team that you care about their comfort.

-Fewer workers compensation claims
+Fewer worker compensation claims

 According to SafeWork, MSDs as a result of working account for the majority of compensation costs for Australian workers.
 As so many MSDs can be prevented by implementing good ergonomic practices, it’s well worth the investment for your team and for your business.